-The following table sets forth our consolidated cash and cash equivalents, total current borrowings and capitalization as of June 30, 2018 on an actual basis and on an as adjusted basis after giving effect to the net proceeds of the additional February 2018 Notes issued on July 12, 2018 and September 4, 2018, the July 2018 Notes, the January 2019 Notes and the gross proceeds from the issuance of the Notes in this offering.
+The following table sets forth our consolidated cash and cash equivalents, total current borrowings and capitalization as of June 30, 2018 on an actual basis and on an as adjusted basis after giving effect to the net proceeds of the additional February 2018 Notes issued on July 12, 2018 and September 4, 2018, the July 2018 Notes, the January 2019 Notes and the February 2019 Notes, the consummation of the Exchange Offer and the gross proceeds from the issuance of the Notes in this offering.
 The following table should be read in conjunction with the consolidated financial statements and related notes included in this offering memorandum.